 - Complete the Academic Action Plan while in academic suspension status or when ready to re-enroll to resume taking classes.

-- Discuss your situation/responses to the Academic Action Plan with your adviser in person or on the telephone.
+- Discuss your situation/responses to the Academic Action Plan with your adviser in person or via Zoom.

 - Register for classes after the re-enrollment process has been completed.

 - Maintain contact with your adviser regarding your academic progress.
-Note: you are returning in academic warning status.
+Note: you are returning on academic warning status.

-- Earn a 2.0 or higher semester GPA to continue to take classes while raising your cumulative GPA to a 2.0 or better to be removed from academic warning status.
-Note: If your semester GPA is below a 2.0, you will move to academic dismissal and must wait four years and then may seek re-enrollment to the University by requesting academic renewal.
+- Earn a 2.0 or higher semester GPA to continue to take classes while raising your cumulative GPA to 2.0 or better to be removed from academic warning status.
+Note: If your semester GPA is below 2.0, you will move to academic dismissal and must wait four years before being eligible to return to Penn State.

 Academic Dismissal